therealsmithy/nfl-play-predictor/ReadMe.md

 problem.
 Finally, there is week-by-week tracking data that will be used for visualization to aid my findings.
-It can be used to animate plays to better understand how motion can key a defense in on what the offense plans to do. <br> The tracking dataset was used to create the motion variable.
+It can be used to animate plays to better understand how motion can key a defense in on what the offense plans to do.
+This dataset also tracks the speed and acceleration of each player at a frame by frame basis.
+That data will be used in my model as well.
+<br> The tracking dataset was used to create the motion
+variable.
 This variable tracks the distance between where the player was when the line gets set and where they are when the ball is snapped.
 Distance was calculated as Euclidian distance, which is found using the